The 4 essential elements to include in your team retreat – and the exact 3-day team retreat agenda we held for Know Your Team.

 What this looks like in practice

-Based on the conversations in The Watercooler, most companies host some sort of yearly or a few-times-a-year meet-up.
+Based on the conversations in our online leadership community, most companies host some sort of yearly or a few-times-a-year meet-up.
 Other companies do week-long retreats three times per year.

 For us at Know Your Team, we held our team retreat over three days, renting out an Airbnb in Point Reyes, California (an absolutely stunning part of the country, if you’ve never been!).